onap/vnfrqts-requirements/docs/Chapter8.rst

 R-11235: The VNF **MUST** implement the protocol operation: **kill-session(session)** - Force the termination of **session**.

-R-87564: The VNF **SHOULD** conform its YANG model to RFC 7317, “A YANG Data Model for System Management”.
+R-87564: The VNF **SHOULD** conform its YANG model to RFC 7317, "A YANG Data Model for System Management".

 R-69649: The VNF **MUST** have all vulnerabilities patched as soon as possible.
 Patching shall be controlled via change control process with vulnerabilities disclosed along with mitigation recommendations.

-R-75041: The VNF **MUST**, if not using the NCSP’s IDAM API, expire passwords at regular configurable intervals.
+R-75041: The VNF **MUST**, if not using the NCSP's IDAM API, expire passwords at regular configurable intervals.

 R-23035: The VNF **MUST** be designed to scale horizontally (more instances of a VNF or VNFC) and not vertically (moving the existing instances to larger VMs or increasing the resources within a VM) to achieve effective utilization of cloud resources.

-R-97445: The VNF **MUST** log the field “date/time” in the security audit logs.
+R-97445: The VNF **MUST** log the field "date/time" in the security audit logs.

 R-16777: The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix B.

-R-08134: The VNF **MUST** conform to the NETCONF RFC 6241, “NETCONF Configuration Protocol”.
+R-08134: The VNF **MUST** conform to the NETCONF RFC 6241, "NETCONF Configuration Protocol".

 R-01382: The VNF **MUST** allow the entire configuration of the VNF to be retrieved via NETCONF's <get-config> and <edit-config>, independently of whether it was configured via NETCONF or other mechanisms.